buildpacks/rfcs/text/0000-inline-buildpack.md

 - a `bin/build` that contains the value of `inline` script without any changes (i.e. no magic)
 - a `buildpack.toml` using the `id` and `version` from the buildpack entry in `project.toml`

-When the emphemeral buildpack is executed, its working directory will contain the artifacts in the app repo.
+When the ephemeral buildpack is executed, its working directory will contain the artifacts in the app repo.
 In this way, an `inline` script MAY reference other scripts in the repo.
 For example, a `lib/utils.sh` may be sourced by an inline Bash script.

 ## Example